 The exact words said by Hidalgo on the night of September 15, 1810 are not recorded, however the Viva la independencía and Viva México refrains are used today (even though the Mexican state did not yet exist).
 Presidents call out several of Mexico’s Independence heroes and the Grito ends with Viva México shouted three times.
 The crowd responds with Viva to each name and chant.

-Here’s a clip of former President Enrique Peña Nieto giving the Grito de Dolores last year.
+Here’s a clip of former President Enrique Peña Nieto giving the Grito de Dolores in 2017.

 This well-attended ceremony is broadcast throughout the country and is also enacted in many towns and villages.

 So what exactly is the Grito de Dolores and who is Miguel Hidalgo?
 To explain their significance, I’ll take you on a quick trip through Mexico’s history.

 What incited the Spanish American independence revolution?

 When the Bourbons came to power in Spain in the early 1700s, they implemented a series of reforms to make the governance of the vast and unwieldy Spanish Empire more effective, efficient and productive in terms of revenue generation.
 Many of these reforms were inspired by the French Enlightenment period.
 One of the main thrusts of this period was a move towards scientific and rational thought.
 Philosophers challenged ideas based on tradition and faith alone.
 It was a revolution in human thought which ultimately led to a pull away from the Church.